phonegap-build/docs-en/3.1.0/configuring/basics.md

 <i class="glyphicon glyphicon-check"></i> Please ensure that your `config.xml` file is at the top level of your application (the same level as your `index.html` file).
 Otherwise it will not be loaded correctly.

-We're continually adding features to cour `config.xml` support, to give PhoneGap Build developers more power to customize their apps.
+We're continually adding features to our `config.xml` support to give PhoneGap Build developers more power to customize their apps.
 If there are any specific features you'd like to see support for, [please let us know](http://getsatisfaction.com/nitobi/products/nitobi_phonegap_build).

 ## Essential Properties